BlueDragonMC/Website/articles/2023-01-24-new-website.md

 ### Games Page

 A page that lists every game on the server and how to play.
 Great for those just getting into BlueDragon or want to show their friends!

+### Open-Source

+View the source code on GitHub [here](https://github.com/BlueDragonMC/Website).
+All contributions are welcome!